googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/deploy.md

 kubectl delete namespace mm101-tutorial
 ```

-This will delete all the components (including the match function and the evaluator).
-Note that the Open Match core in open-match namespace can then be used for other exercises but you will need to re-customize it.
+This will delete all the components deployed in this tutorial.
+Open Match core in open-match namespace can then be reused for other exercises but you will need to re-customize it.

 ## What Next